 Seeing the popularity of Ubuntu, VPN service providers started to enrich the device compatibility of their service.
 A VPN is one of the efficient tools to safeguard your security and prevents you from any unwanted security infiltration vulnerability.

 Based on the performance, we have compiled a list of top 5 VPNs for Ubuntu.
 These VPNs are tried, tested and recommended afterward.
 The purpose of providing such information is to facilitate your purchase decision.
 There are hundreds of service providers trading in VPN industry, finding appropriate service provider is just like finding a needle in a haystack.
 So, here is a list of 5 best VPNs for Ubuntu that you need to consider.

 VPN Providers Price ($) Special Deals More Info

 Exclusive Discount 2 year Plan

 Don’t worry.
 We’re here to help you in this regard.
 Here we prescribe a few easy steps to configure a VPN on Ubuntu.
 It doesn’t matter which VPN service provider you prefer, the one from the list recommended or another as per your convenience.
 The steps provided will guide you everything about configuring a VPN on Ubuntu.

 As compared to other operating systems, Ubuntu is less vulnerable to security threats; however, it isn’t completely immune to them.
 Hence, use of a VPN is strongly recommended.
 Online security isn’t the only benefit associated with a VPN though.
 With a VPN, you embrace true online freedom and evade all geo-restrictions with an ease.

-The setup process of a VPN on Ubuntu operating system is straightforward.
+The setup process of a VPN on Ubuntu operating system is straightforward and will only take you 5 minutes.
 However, you need to have Ubuntu supported device along with a VPN connection.
 Here is how you can setup VPN on Ubuntu with OpenVPN configuration:

 sudo apt-get install network-manager-openvpn